-The TOE used in the developer testing is "TASKalfa 2551ci" and is the same TOE as described in TOE identification of Chapter 2.
+The TOEs used in the developer testing are all MFP models which have names starting with "TASKalfa" and ending with "i," and are the same TOEs as described in TOE identification of Chapter 2.

-Table 7-2 shows the relation between MFP model used in the developer testing and other models of the TOE.
+Table 7-2 shows the relation between MFP models used in the developer testing and other models of the TOE.
 The products listed in the same row are the same models but have different product names.
 It is considered that the configuration of the developer testing includes all of the TOEs identified.